rosefrancis-tech/hori-seo-n/README.md

 HTML
 - Changed title into consice and descriptive
 - Introduced five major elements in the body: Header, Section(for Hero), Main, Aside, Footer
-- Changed divs inside the Main and Aside into article and sectio elements respectively
+- Changed divs inside the Main and Aside into article and section elements respectively
 - Fixed header links
 - Removed classes for div elements after they are made semantic
 - Added anchor element for h1 in the header